-Most people are familiar with the deadly Unite The Right rally one year ago in Charlottesville, VA.
+Most people are familiar with the deadly Unite The Right rally two years ago in Charlottesville, VA.
 That deadly protest started over the proposed removal of a statue of the Confederate general Robert E. Lee.

 Several days before that incident, I had phoned the office of Governor Roy Cooper (D-NC).
 I spoke at length with a woman in his office (Hannah) about how perplexed I was by the existence of these monuments since moving to Raleigh, NC over 8 years ago.
 She advised me to email the Governor, which I did.
 On the Monday following the death of Heather Heyer at the hands of an attacker marching with White Nationalists, who drove his car into a crowd, striking and killing her, I sent an email and phoned the Governor again.